allexBR/cheatsheets/hands-on/Graylog/README.md

 ## # Implementation

-This guide describes the recommended way to install Graylog on Debian Linux 13 (Trixie).
+This guide describes the recommended way to install Graylog on Debian Linux 13 (Trixie).<br/>

 All links and packages are present at the time of writing.<br/>

 These installation steps also include installation of OpenSearch so that you can manage your search backend manually.
 <br/>